wpmetabox/mb-custom-post-type/readme.md

 Using MB Custom Post Type, you will be able to craft the WordPress admin and turn it into a professional Content Management Systems.

+Consider using [MB Custom Taxonomy](https://wordpress.org/plugins/mb-custom-taxonomy/) to create and manage custom taxonomies with similar interface.

 [![demo](http://icecream.me/uploads/d33f0a5a2ef0fe54aafc95566145d8f5.png)](https://www.youtube.com/watch?v=KG_8MF9xw6E&rel=0)

 ## Features